-After Penn baseball’s best season in 10 years, the Quakers have just had their best draft in program history.
-Wednesday afternoon, four members of the Red and Blue were selected in the MLB amateur draft — besting 2003 for the Quakers’ most selections in a single draft.
+After Penn baseball’s best season in 10 years, the Quakers had their best draft in program history this summer.
+June 14, four members of the Red and Blue were selected in the MLB amateur draft — besting 2003 for the Quakers’ most selections in a single draft.

 Pitchers Billy Lescher and Jake Cousins were taken by the Detroit Tigers and Washington Nationals in the 17th and 20th rounds, respectively, and fellow pitcher Adam Bleday went in the 27th round to the Houston Astros.
 Closer Jake Nelson rounded the group out, going in the 33rd round to the Tigers.